Written by: Stacy Jones

 5. Contact Vets In Your Area

 Someone may bring your dog to the vet; they find him roaming around the street alone.
-Plus, many dog owners check in with the vets to see if any dog has been reported.
+Plus, many dog owners check in with the vets to see if any dogs have been reported.

 You can call up all the vets in the area, which will at least give you a hint if one of them has any idea about your missing dog.